 Settlement of Clear Creek Valley

 In 1850 Lewis Ralston discovered gold in Ralston Creek, a Clear Creek tributary located in present day Arvada.
-After the Russell Party confirmed Ralstonís discovery in 1858, many prospectors came to the Clear Creek valley looking for gold.
+After the Russell Party confirmed Ralston’s discovery in 1858, many prospectors came to the Clear Creek valley looking for gold.
 They started by mining the placer bars, gold bearing sandbars in the river.
 They discovered rich deposits at the location just east of Golden and named it Arapahoe Bar.
 There they laid out claims using the old Estes markers they found on the site.
-As the placers played out, the gold rushers became discouraged and began looking for gold higher up in the mountains.
-In 1859 George A. Jackson and John H. Gregory discovered gold near present day Idaho Springs and Central City.
-Following those discoveries, the faith of gold seekers was restored; the rush went into full boom.
-New towns laid out along Clear Creek and its tributaries, included Arapahoe City, Golden City, Black Hawk, Mountain City, Central City, Idaho Springs, Dumont, Downieville, Lawson, Georgetown, Silver Plume, Graymount, and Bakerville.
+As the placers played out, the gold rushers became discouraged

 Picture caption: The Gregory Diggings in the early twentieth century.
 Courtesy Denver Public Library, Western History Department.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Early History of Clear Creek (here, next to this marker); Gold in Clear Creek (here, next to this marker); Farming (here, next to this marker); Tourism (here, next to this marker); Settler Farm Wifeís Initiative (a few steps from this marker); First Bicycle Mishap in Golden (a few steps from this marker); A Daring Rescue (a few steps from this marker); Porcelain and Malted Milk (a few steps from this marker).
+Early History of Clear Creek (here, next to this marker); Gold in Clear Creek (here, next to this marker); Farming (here, next to this marker); Tourism (here, next to this marker); Brewing on Clear Creek-Coors History (a few steps from this marker); Settler Farm Wife’s Initiative (a few steps from this marker); First Bicycle Mishap in Golden (a few steps from this marker); A Daring Rescue (a few steps from this marker).
 Touch for a list and map of all markers in Golden.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 17, 2011, by Charles T. Harrell of Woodford, Virginia.
-This page has been viewed 523 times since then and 21 times this year.
+It was originally submitted on December 17, 2011, by Charles T. Harrell of Woodford, Virginia.
+This page has been viewed 719 times since then and 3 times this year.
 Photo 1. submitted on December 17, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 Wide area view of the marker and its surroundings. • Can you help?